coder/terraform-provider-coder/docs/data-sources/git_auth.md

 page_title: "coder_git_auth Data Source - terraform-provider-coder"
 subcategory: ""
 description: |-
+  Deprecated: use the coder_external_auth data source instead.
 Use this data source to require users to authenticate with a Git provider prior to workspace creation.
 This can be used to perform an authenticated git clone in startup scripts.
 ---

 # coder_git_auth (Data Source)

+**Deprecated**: use the `coder_external_auth` data source instead.
 Use this data source to require users to authenticate with a Git provider prior to workspace creation.
 This can be used to perform an authenticated `git clone` in startup scripts.

 ## Example Usage